Axia-Tech/AXIA-wiki/docs/general/glossary.md

 The process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
-The consensus algorithm used by AXIACoin is [GRANDPA](#grandpa-finality-gadget).
+The consensus algorithm used by AXIA is [GRANDPA](#grandpa-finality-gadget).

 ## Crowdloan

-A mechanism for potential parachains to temporarily source tokens to win an auction for a parachain slot.
+A mechanism for potential allychains to temporarily source tokens to win an auction for a allychain slot.
 Tokens gathered in this way are programmatically returned to the lender after the lease period is over or the crowdloan period ends.